aolayeye/Movies-ETL/README.md

   * Transform the datasets by cleaning them up and joining them together.
   * Load the cleaned dataset into a SQL database.

 We will extract scraped Wikipedia data stored as JSON and the Kaggle data stored in CSV in the Extract phase.
-In the Transform phase, we will utilize Python and Pandas in a Jupyter Notebook.
-We will use Python and Pandas to explore, document, and perform our data transformation.
-Finally, after the data is transformed into a consistent structure, it's loaded into the PostgreSQL database.
+In the Transform phase, we will utilize Python and Pandas in a Jupyter Notebook to explore, document, and perform our data transformation.
+After the data is transformed into a consistent structure, it's loaded into the PostgreSQL database.
+Finally, we will create multiple functions to load files, clean the files loaded, merge the cleaned data, and load the merged data to its data target.
+This function will form a data pipeline that can be easily modified and reused for future ETL projects.

 ## Control Flow
 1. Extract the Wikipedia Movies JSON